Cafe Cimino: The Best Eats in West Virginia

 Cafe Cimino’s salads are fresh, creative, large in size, and complemented by tasty homemade dressings.
 The restaurant often features a daily soup or salad, but the Creamy Italian Mushroom Soup is always a good one to try.
 Let us not forget about the crisp on the outside, soft on the inside bread, served with olive oil, salt, and pepper.
 Nom!

-Celebrating a special occasion?
-Be sure to tell the staff prior to your visit.
+Are you celebrating a special occasion?
+Be sure to tell the staff before your visit.
 Cafe Cimino can add custom touches to make your event even more special.
-In fact, they have a special event menu with dozens of options to choose from.
-I celebrated my 40th birthday at Cafe Cimino and they wrote a personalized message on my crepe plate and the entire staff came over to wish me well.
+They have a special event menu with dozens of options to choose from.
+I celebrated my 40th birthday at Cafe Cimino, and they wrote a personalized message on my crepe plate.The entire staff came over to wish me well.
 It was very thoughtful and something that most restaurants do not offer.
 Cafe Cimino can also provide a private dining area for large groups.

 The wine menu at Cafe Cimino is sure to please any desires.
 They also offer a full bar serving inventive cocktails and tapas.
 Their coffee is rich and decadent, so be sure to include it with your dessert.
 Cafe Cimino also offers an intermezzo, a homemade sorbet palate cleanser between meals.
 Things like that always impress me.

 Your visit to Cafe Cimino can be extended as it also doubles as a luxurious Bed and Breakfast with ten guest rooms.
 Two of the rooms (suites) are located behind the main house, four at the Carriage House across the lawn from the main house, and the remaining four are on the second floor (the Annabella, Logan, Silas, and Lucia rooms, named afar the couple’s grandchildren).